 Contractures: These types of scars result from burns or injuries.
 The edges of the scar appear to contract drawing the skin together.
 They may negatively affect the muscles or tendons, restricting movement.
 Contractures are most often treated with a surgical intervention by excising the scar, or with a skin graft.

-Dr. Parker is well versed at several different types of scar revision techniques, and he will make an informed decision about which approach is best suited for your case during your confidential Las Vegas consultation.
+Dr. Parker is well versed at several different types of scar revision techniques, and he will make an informed decision about which approach is best suited for your case during your confidential consultation in our Las Vegas office.

 Z-plasty: With Z-plasty, a scar is repositioned so that it blends in more naturally with the surrounding geography of your body.
 The aim here is just to make the scar less noticeable than it was before.
 Not all scars are eligible for z-plasty, but Dr. Parker will be able to best determine this during consultation.